sbaack/sbaack.github.io/content/posts/2015-06-29-talk-about-the-practices-of-values-of-civic-hacking-at-mysociety.md

 1. *Civic hacking aims at giving citizens a greater sense of agency by making it easier for them to engage with authority*

 [FixMyStreet](http://web.archive.org/web/20150627191717/https://www.fixmystreet.com/), mySociety's website for reporting local issues to local councils, is a nice example to illustrate this point.
 At first, it might not be very obvious what reporting potholes, broken street lights, or [dog poop](http://web.archive.org/web/20150719185248/https://www.mysociety.org/2015/04/24/new-poster-to-help-with-dog-fouling-in-your-area/) has to do with empowerment.
 However, mySociety didn’t build FixMyStreet because they were particularly concerned with how smooth or clean the streets in their neighborhoods are.
-It rather has to do with "adjusting power relationships"*:
+It rather has to do with "adjusting power relationships"[^1]:

 > If somebody is able to report a problem with a pothole outside their house and next week it's fixed, **they have learned that engagement with authority is not futile**...FixMyStreet is a gateway drug into bigger civic engagement.